NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Tangled Forest Rake.md

 * * *

 You reposition foes with raking attacks.
 Make a lashing branch Strike.
-If you hit and deal damage, you force the target to move 5 feet into a space within your reach.
-This follows the forced movement rules.
+If you hit and deal damage, you can [[Actions/Reposition|Reposition]] the target up to 10 feet.
+You can move the target through your space during this movement.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*